Enzine/recipify/documentation/user_stories.md

 ## When visiting

-* As a user I can see and scroll all the recipes listed.
+* As a user I can see and scroll all the recipes listed. [ x ]

 * As a user I can search recipes by name or tag.

-* As a user I can see information of a chosen recipe on a recipe's page.
+* As a user I can see information of a chosen recipe on a recipe's page. [ x ]

-* As a user I can access a random recipe.
+* As a user I can access a random recipe. [ x ]

 ## When logged

-* As a user I can add a new recipe.
+* As a user I can add a new recipe. [ x ]

 * As a user I can give my recipes tags.

-* As a user I can edit and delete any recipes I have written.
+* As a user I can edit and delete any recipes I have written. [ x ]

-* As a user I can like (and comment?) other users' recipes.
+* As a user I can like (and comment?) other users' recipes. [ x ]

 * As a user I can add a recipe to my favorites.